yuqiii-wang/KnowledgeNotes/network/security/oauth/jwt.md

 * "iat" (issued at) claim identifies the time at which the JWT was issued.

 * "jti" (JWT ID) claim provides a unique identifier for the JWT.
+* "nonce" A random string to mitigate replay attacks.